syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 ![]( Axis_images/DateTimePaddingAdditional.png)

-## DateTimeCategoryAxis
+## Date-time category axis

-[`DateTimeCategoryAxis`]() is a unique type of axis used mainly with financial series.
-All the data points are plotted with equal spaces, similar to CategoryAxis, thereby removing space for missing dates.
-Intervals and range for the axis calculated to similar of DateTimeAxis.
-There are no visual gaps between points, even when the difference between two points is more than a year.
-The following APIs are used for customizing DateTimeCategoryAxis.
+The [`DateTimeCategoryAxis`]() is a unique type of axis used mainly with financial series.
+Like CategoryAxis, all the data points are plotted with equal spaces by removing space for missing dates.
+Intervals and ranges for the axis are calculated similar to DateTimeAxis.
+There will be no visual gaps between points even when the difference between two points is more than a year.
+The following APIs are used to customize the interval of DateTimeCategoryAxis.

-•	[`Interval`]() - Used to get or set the double value that represents the interval between the labels.
+•	[`Interval`]() - Gets or sets the double value that represents the interval between the labels.
-•	[`IntervalType`]() - Used to get or set the DateTimeIntervalType that represents the type of the interval to be displayed and considered for plotting the series.
+•	[`IntervalType`]() - Gets or sets the DateTimeIntervalType that represents the type of the interval to be displayed.

 {% highlight c# %}